suchokrates1/baselinker_agent/README.md

 ## Optional HTTP Server

-A small HTTP server is started automatically on port `8082`.
-It provides a single endpoint `GET /test` that sends a Messenger message for the last processed order.
-This can be used to verify that Messenger integration works.
+A small HTTP server is started on port `8082` (if `ENABLE_HTTP_SERVER` is set).
+The interface uses [Bootstrap](https://getbootstrap.com/) for simple styling and provides the following endpoints:

+- `/` – main page with links
+- `/history` – list of printed and queued orders
+- `/logs` – recent log output
+- `/testprint` – send a test page to the printer
+- `/test` – send a test Messenger message for the last processed order

+This can be used to verify that the printer and Messenger integrations work.
+The main menu is centered and tables take up the middle 75% of the page.